GrainProTrade – Wheat wholesale at producer prices

 - the high level of professionalism of our entire team, which ensures a hassle-free delivery of high-quality wheat in the shortest possible time;

-- a reasonable price level, since we work directly with wheat producers in Ukraine and Kazakhstan;
+- an appropriate price level, since we work directly with wheat producers in Ukraine and Kazakhstan, e.gusamen work;

 - convenient delivery straight to you.

 Contact our managers on the website or by phone.
 We offer high quality wheat at an optimal price!

 Wheat (Triticum) is the most important food crop.
 In the worldwide grain production wheat takes first place.
 This value of wheat is due to its high yield, a high content of endosperms (80-84% of the weight of the grain), which makes it possible to obtain a high yield of varietal flour during processing.

 The properties of the protein, carbohydrate and enzyme complex of wheat are also valuable.
 In wheat, gliadin and glutenin make up more than 80% of the total protein content.
 These proteins are found in wheat in a ratio of 1,1:1-1,5:1.
 By swelling, they absorb 200-300% water in relation to their dry weight and form a binding elastic mass - gluten.

 The elastic properties of gluten make it possible to obtain highly porous bread, high-quality macaroni, confectionery and other products from wheat flour.
 Wheat starch swells well and gives a viscous, relatively stable paste when pasting.

 Wheat sugars are used in the baking of wheat flour bread to keep the fermentation processes going, but since their amount is not large enough, the wheat enzymes that cause the starch to become sugary are of great importance.